joshacross/fantastic-umbrella-ecommerce/README.md

 # Fastastic Umbrella E-Commerce

-Fantastic Umbrella E-Commerce is a fully responsive e-commerce store that uses mySQL, Sequelize, and Express.js for it's backend and performs api calls to cover creating, deleting, reading, and updating products in the database.

-## Languages
-* Javascript
-* mySQL
-* Sequelize

 ## Description
-Fantastic Umbrella Ecommerce is an internet retail Ecommerce backend using Express.js API that configures to sequelize to interact with MySQL Database.
+Fantastic Umbrella E-Commerce is an ecommerce mySQL backend that uses object relational mapping with Sequelize to limit writing queries to the database.
+It's built on Node.js using Express.js for api calls to create, read, update, and delete (CRUD) products, product tags, tags, and categories.

 ## Video Walkthrough (Coming Soon)